shinnosukeono/shinnosukeono.github.io/content/post/colourise/index.md

 ---
-title: "Shanbally Castle: A Lost Treasure"
+title: "Colourising Old Photos: Shanbally Castle Revisited"

-subtitle: A brief overview of the history of Shanbally Castle
+subtitle: Adding a splash of colour to some old photos using AI and deep learning.

 # Summary for listings and search engines
-summary: A brief overview of the history of Shanbally Castle.
+summary: Adding a splash of colour to some old photos using AI and deep learning.

 # Link this post with a project
 projects: []